 Science in ancient India as in any other parts of the world is the result of observation and experiment.
-The truth established through this procedure is called siddhantha.
-To make the students know the scientific methods in ancient India connected with various braches of science like Chemistry, Physics, Biology, Mathematics, etc. Scientists are not aware of the presence of Ancient Indian Scientific Literature in Sanskrit and Sanskrit scholars are not competent enough to impart this knowledge of science to the world of scientists.
+The truth established through this procedure is called Siddhantha.
+To make the students know the scientific methods in ancient India connected with various branches of science like Chemistry, Physics, Biology, Mathematics, etc.is the aim of the course.
+Neither the Scientists are aware of Ancient Indian Scientific Literature in Sanskrit nor the Sanskrit Scholars are competent enough to impart this knowledge of science to the world of scientists.
 The gulf between the scientists and Sanskrit scholars are to be bridged.
-It can be done only by exploring all possibilitites that this bulk of literature contains.
+It can be done only by exploring this bulk of literature with all possible measures.